Chandra Mohan Sharma: Investigation and arrest

 Immediately after staging his own death, Sharma travelled to Bangalore by train.
 Subsequently, he assumed a new identity as "Nitin Sharma" and shaved his head.
-He managed to get a job at the Honda plant in Narsapur (Kolar district, Karnataka), with help of forged marksheets and past work experience.
+He managed to get a job at the Honda plant in Narsapur (Kolar district, Karnataka), with the help of forged marksheets and past work experience.
 Meanwhile, Honda paid ₹ 2,000,000 to Sharma's family.

 On 6 June, around a month after the incident, Sharma's girlfriend Preeti came to Kolar to live with him.
 Her family filed a missing person report.
-The police didn't know about the relationship between the two at this time, but while investigating the case, they found that the SIM card of her mobile was registered in Sharma's name.
+The police did not know about the relationship between the two at this time, but while investigating the case, they found that the SIM card of her mobile was registered in Sharma's name.
 By August 2014, Sharma had started finding his new life with Preeti financially taxing.
 He, therefore, made anonymous calls to her family, telling them about her location and asking them to take her back.
 The police traced the three calls made between 9 and 13 August to a PCO in Bangalore, which is located at a distance of 50 km from the Honda plant in Narsapur.
 The investigators were told that a man in Honda uniform had made the calls.
 Using the CCTV footage and the Honda plant's employee records, they identified the caller as Chandra Mohan Sharma.
 When confronted, Sharma claimed that his name was Nitin and he was a native of Hisar, Haryana.
 However, his real identity was confirmed by a tattoo on his hand with the names of his wife and children.

 Sharma was arrested on 27 August, in Bangalore.
 The police also found Preeti, and the two were brought to Noida.
 He admitted that he had murdered a homeless man to stage his own death.